 FP Markets is most definitely not a con as they are regulated by major financial regulators.

 What happens if Core Spreads or FP Markets go bust?

-Core Spreads and FP Markets are regulated which means that as part of their regulatory obligations Core Spreads and FP Markets have to offer a certain level of financial protection to their clients.
+Core Spreads and FP Markets are regulated, which means that as part of their regulatory obligations Core Spreads and FP Markets have to offer a certain level of financial protection to their clients.
 Core Spreads and FP Markets should by law keep client funds separate from Core Spreads and FP Markets funds.
-If either Core Spreads or FP Markets goes bankrupt they should not have access to your money.
-Customers accounts should be segregated.
-A financial services compensation scheme differs from country to country so check this on the Core Spreads and FP Markets websites and regulators.
+If either Core Spreads or FP Markets goes bankrupt, they should not have access to your money.
+Customer accounts should be segregated.
+A financial services compensation scheme differs from country to country, so check this on the Core Spreads and FP Markets websites and regulators.

 Are Core Spreads or FP Markets good for beginners?

 Core Spreads and FP Markets offer low deposits and access to a selection of market insights and news resources.
 Both Core Spreads and FP Markets offer demo accounts.
-This is a big plus for Core Spreads and FP Markets as it shows on they have an interest in their customers.
+Demo trading accounts are a big plus for Core Spreads and FP Markets as it shows they are interested in their customers.